Tomislav-lovric/spark_java/README.md

 Before starting you will need to create postgres db named spark_java (or you can name it differently, in that case though you will also need to change the name of the db in application.yml)

 ## Running the application
-Open application folder using some java IDE (like intellij or eclipse) and run it through said IDE
+Open application folder using some java IDE (like intellij or eclipse) and run it through said IDE or you can use docker (docker-compose up -d)

 ## Testing Endpoints
 There is postman collection file in main application folder which you can import and use to test different endpoints.
 Some endpoints are just examples and you will need to change stuff in them for yourself (like name of the image to test get image endpoint etc.)